bootstyle/bootstyle/README.md

 Bootstyle
 =========

-Bootstyle is a sexy Bootstrap Customizer brought to you by the [GreenKahuna Skunkworks](http://skunkworks.greenkahuna.com).
+Bootstyle is a sexy Bootstrap Customizer.

 # The Big Idea